Sustainable consumer behaviour: Toward behavior change

 In many cases, people appear to be locked into behaviors and behavioral patterns that resist change.
 In fact, they change continually and sometimes radically in a short period.
 The uptake of smart phones, widescreen plasma TVs, standby modes in electronic appliances, patterns of holiday travel and travel behavior: these are examples of technological and behavioral change that have occurred in only a decade.
 These sorts of changes are a kind of "creeping evolution" of social and technological norms.
 Individuals alter their behaviors and sometimes individual behavior initiates new social trends.
 At some level, individuals find themselves responding to societal and technological changes that are initiated elsewhere.
 Policies to encourage pro-environmental and pro-social consumer behaviors can be informed by understanding of the dimensions of and possibilities for behavioral change.

 Consumption is a holistic process, part of a broader consumer lifestyle, that is strongly influenced by the social context in which it takes place.
 Individual changes in purchasing behavior can contribute to progress toward sustainability, but progress also depends on supports from deeper changes occurring within consumer lifestyle and throughout society.

 There are now many that support consumers in making their lifestyles more sustainable.

-Experts can play a crucial role in shaping sustainable consumer choices by providing credible information, guidance, and raising awareness about the environmental and ethical implications of various products and practices.
-This is especially true for individuals who are alienated or removed from a direct connection to the environment and environmental feedback.
-Expert influence extends across multiple domains, including academia, non-governmental organizations and industry.
-Experts contribute to the discourse on sustainability by conducting research, evaluating things such as the life cycle of products, carbon footprints and climate change projections, and then disseminating their findings to the public.
-The dissemination of expert knowledge can be a tool for behavior change towards sustainable consumerism, aiding individual consumers as they navigate the complexities of sustainability, eco-friendly alternatives, ethical sourcing and environmentally responsible products and companies.

-Overall, the influence of experts on sustainable consumer choices can be instrumental in driving positive change towards a more sustainable global marketplace and society.
-However, as expert knowledge tends to rely on technical, scientific data and an urban-dominant perspective, it thus issues solutions that are also technical and suited for urban environments.
-With over half of the world's population living in urban areas, this approach has the potential to create large-scale movements of sustainable consumerism.
-However, it risks the exclusion of alternative perspectives on sustainable lifestyles, especially those that are not urban.